epfl-ada/ada-2022-project-adagang/README.md

 # Project ADA 2022-ADAGANG
 Djian Post, Matteo Peduto, Victor Carles, Majdouline Ait Yahia

-# Fame on YouTube: Does provocation make success?
+# Fame on YouTube: Does negativity make success?

-Provocative content can gather a lot of attention by stimulating people's emotions and catching their attention.
-But is it an effective way for YouTube channels to become famous?
-Is provocation a good strategy?
-The motivation behind this study is to determine, by analyzing the YouNiverse datasets, whether a channel should use provocative content to grow in popularity over time.
-To conduct this study, we will identify such provocative videos by the typography (capitalization, lots of exclamation marks, use of emojis), number of negative words and use sentiment analysis on the video’s title, description and tags.
-Therefore, we will find out if provocative videos increase the number of subscribers and views, on short or long term.
-We will also investigate whether provocative content is a more effective strategy in some fields (e.g. politics, science) than others (e.g. recipes), using video/channel tags.
+It is often assumed that negative content gathers a lot of attention by stimulating people's emotions and catching their attention.
+But is it an effective way for YouTube channels to have success?
+The motivation behind this study is to determine, by analyzing the YouNiverse datasets, whether a channel should use negativity content to grow in popularity over time, and to obtain more attention.
+To conduct this study the video’s title, description and tags has been analyzed.
+Sentiment analysis, most used words and topic research have been performed in order to determine how emotions are linked to successful videos.
+The study is conduct on short and long term and investigates whether negative content is a more effective strategy in some fields (e.g. politics, science) than others (e.g. recipes).

 ## Research Questions

-* What elements can make a video labelled as “provocative”?
-    * How to determine a threshold that define a video as provocative?
+* How to determine successful videos?
-* What is the proportion of provocative videos on YouTube?
-    * Do successful channels use more those principles?
+* Do most successful videos use more emotions in their title and descriptions?
-    * Is provocation more and more present on YouTube over time?
+    * What kind of emotions?
-* How can we quantify the success of a video?
+* What is the impact of the negativity in the number of views or likes of a video?
-* How does provocative content generate success on a statistical point of view (number of likes, subscribers or views)?
-    * What type of provocation makes more success (emojis, words, capital letters...)?
-    * In which categories does it have the biggest impact?
-    * Does provocative content help to get a trending video?
+    * Does positivity have a bigger impact?
-    * What is the proportion of provocative content in YouTube trends?
+    *	What are the most sensitive categories of videos to negative content?
-* How do provocative videos have an impact on the evolution of a channel (number of subscribers, ratio like/dislike, comments etc.)?
-* Is it possible to perform a linear regression that determines the optimal way to use provocation to obtain the best success index?
+* Is the use of negativity correlated to the success of a channel through time?
+* What are the best negative topics to use to maximize the success?
+* What are the most successful negative tags?

 ## Additional Datasets
 Two Datasets are used in this project, but they represent the same data at different moments in time.